-Where a Response Code is required, the Requesting Party includes this in the Migration Authorisation Validation Response file sent to the DCC.
-The following supplier facing reports, detailed in the Migration Reporting Regime, will confirm the Response Code:
+Where a Reason Code is required, the Requesting Party includes this in the Migration Authorisation Validation Response file sent to the DCC.
+The following supplier facing reports, detailed in the Migration Reporting Regime, will confirm the Reason Code as per the table above:

 Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’; and

-Report 10 - ‘Migration Authorisation Validation Responses in the Reporting Period’.
+Report 10 - ‘Migration Authorisation Validation Responses in the Reporting Period’ (only for Active Installations)

-The suggested action on the Responsible Supplier is to review/triage the Error Code and resubmit the Migration Authorisations for a subsequent Migration Week.
+The suggested action on the Responsible Supplier is to review/triage the relevant Reason Code and resubmit the Migration Authorisations for a subsequent Migration Week.

+The checks MA012 to MA015 are only relevant for Dormant Meter Migrations and the Responsible Supplier will have no action in relation to these Reason Codes.

 Migration Common File (including Validation)